How to level up your Google Business Profile with questions and answersBy Erika Polishchuk

 - Questions and answers can’t be downvoted.
 However, they can be reported for any of the following reasons: off-topic, no longer applies, advertising or spam, hate, violent or inappropriate, or incorrect information.
 If the Google account is suspended, all information, including the Q&A, will also be removed.

 Source: GBP Profile for Gusto 101

-Why you should optimize your Google Business Profile questions and answers
+Why you should optimize your Google My Business questions and answers

 There are tons of places to focus your efforts as a marketer today, but the Google Business Profile questions and answers section is very deserving of your attention.
 Here are some quick reasons why optimizing the Q&A feature is still important:

 The Google Q&A section impacts consumer judgments

 - About 84% percent of GBP searches are discovery searches, focusing on product or industry categories rather than specific businesses (BrightLocal).

 - The majority of Google listing visitors arrive unintentionally, forming judgments based on visible information in the knowledge panel, including Q&As.
 In other words, it’s the first impression for many prospective customers.